- Disconnect Reasons

 The timeout disconnect is the most frequent issue, aside from problems to connect "at all".

-If you encounter timeout disconnects frequently, you should check the amount of data you are sending.
+- Check the amount of data you are sending.
 If there are spikes or if your messages/sec rate is very high, this can affect the connection quality.
+Read "Send Less"

-Check if you can reproduce the issue on other hardware and on another network.
+- Check if you can reproduce the issue on other hardware and on another network.
+See "Try Another Connection".

 Traffic Issues and Buffer Full